rick-r/marriage-figaro-norway/captions.md

 sciolto il collo ...
 nudo il petto ...

-    Listen, I swear there's a perfectly good explanation for this, but he's not... he's in his underwear!
+    There's a perfectly good
+    explanation for this,
+    but he's not...
+    he's in his underwear.